Philippines Native Threatens To Harm Woman To Get Sex On Cruise Ship Bound For St. Thomas

 In a later interview with the FBI, however, Mangampat denied having even consensual sex “and claimed instead that the two had only kissed.”

-Mangampat is a crewman on board of the Celebrity cruise ship Equinox.
+Mangampat is a sushi chef on board of the Celebrity Equinox cruise ship.

 The case is being investigated by the Federal Bureau of Investigation (FBI) and the Virgin Islands Police Department (VIPD).